brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![2](../img/2b.png) Load Sample Data

 Once we have our cluster created the next step is to load data and explore the document structure.
-Atlas provides sample data that helps viusalize some examples.
+Atlas provides sample data that helps visualize some examples.

 ![Load Sample Data](../img/loadSampleData.jpg "Load Sample Data")
 On the main screen for the __"Cluster0"__ home page you will notice four buttons, "Connect", "Metrics", "Collections" and  three dots "..."
 Click the button labeled with three dots __"..."__ to see a menu list of items.
 Select the menu item __"Load Sample Dataset"__

-After the sample data is loaded, we will want to see the data and explore the document datamodel.
-Lets click the __"Collections"__ button and explore the databases and collections we just loaded.
+After the sample data is loaded, we will want to see the data and explore the document data model.
+Let's click the __"Collections"__ button and explore the databases and collections we just loaded.

 ![Collections](../img/collections.jpg "Collections")